Theroigne de Mericourt: Affiliation with the Gironde

 Théroigne's revolutionary activities remained subdued for the remainder of 1792, but she often was seen at the Jacobins in her riding habit.
 In early 1793, she composed a series of placards arguing for the active involvement of women in encouraging patriotic duty.
 Théroigne had, by this point, allied herself with the Girondins, a political faction at odds with the more radical Jacobins.

 On 15 May, Théroigne was delivering a speech in the Jardin des Tuileries when she was attacked by a group of women allied with the Jacobins.
 The women, objecting to her pro-Girondin sentiments, stripped her naked and beat her severely.
-She was rescued and taken to a hospital in the nearby fauborg Saint-Marceau.
+She was rescued and taken to a hospital in the nearby faubourg Saint-Marceau.
 It was claimed by some that she was rescued by the intervention of Jean-Paul Marat but this is unclear.
-Following this ordeal, Théroigne suffered from headaches and mental troubles and spent the remainder of her life institutionalised.
+Following this ordeal, Théroigne suffered from headaches and mental troubles and spent the remainder of her life institutionalized.